cjmalloy/jasper/README.md

 ```

 ## RSS / Atom Scraping
+TODO: make this a mod `plugin/script/feed` and remove it from the server
 The `plugin/feed` can be used to scrape RSS / Atom feeds.
 The `+plugin/cron` tag is used to set
 the scraping interval.
 If no `+plugin/cron` is added the feed is considered disabled.
 Although plugin fields are determined dynamically, the following fields are checked by the